 Wisteria-draped buildings, sophisticated boutique shops, and two beautiful beaches to soak in the sun are guaranteed to spellbind you.

 While Italy’s mainland is extremely rich in beautiful places to visit along the coastline, it’s impossible to ignore the islands.
-Sardinia is one of the best-known spots, attracting with its pristine beaches, unique Nuragic heritage, and mind-blowing culinary scene.
+Sardinia is one of the best-known spots, attracting people with its pristine beaches, unique Nuragic heritage, and mind-blowing culinary scene.

 Cala Corsara beach is perhaps the most popular, enchanting locals and visitors with its fine white sand and Caribbean-like waters.